 Set up Youtube as your Airbyte source

-Set up the connection for the source, which will be your Youtube details that we created in a previous step.
-Under client_id, enter, under client_secret enter and under refresh_token, enter the refresh token obtained at the end of Step 1.
+Set up the connection for the source, which will be your Youtube details we created in a previous step.
+Under client_id, enter.
+Under client_secret, enter and under refresh_token, enter the refresh token obtained at the end of Step 1.

 Set up BigQuery as your Airbyte destination

 Next, set up Airbyte to use BigQuery as the destination for the data replication.
-Enter your Client ID and Client Secret that you created when setting up your Oauth Client ID and now it is time to use the Refresh Token that you previously have created.
+Enter your Client ID and Client Secret that you created when setting up your Oauth Client ID, and now it is time to use the Refresh Token that you previously created.

 Create a YouTube to BigQuery connection